 Carli Hogan ’17, an art history minor at Augustana, is a student at Marquette University School of Dentistry, Milwaukee.

 Clair Wright ’16 is a JD candidate at University of Denver Sturm College of Law, and an M.A. candidate in art history at University of Denver.

 Sarah Berndt ’15 is the Collections & Education coordinator for the Porter County Museum in Valparaiso, Ind.
 She received an M.A. from the Winterthur Program in American Material Culture, University of Delaware.

 Maggie Cooper ‘15 is a graduate assistant at the University of Illinois in Chicago.

-Audrey Moore ‘15 is a marketing assistant for the Milwaukee Film Festival and Teaching Artist with Artists Working in Education, Milwaukee.
+Audrey Moore ‘15 is a marketing assistant for the Milwaukee Film Festival and a Teaching Artist with Artists Working in Education, Milwaukee.

 Kate McCormick ‘13 has a master of divinity from Yale Divinity School, and is a candidate for a master's in social work at The Brown School, Washington University, St. Louis.

-Vero Rose Smith ‘12 is an associate curator at the University Museum of Art, Iowa City, and an adjunct instructor at Kirkwood Community College in Iowa City.
+Vero Rose Smith ‘12 is an associate curator at the University Museum of Art in Iowa City, and an adjunct instructor at Kirkwood Community College in Iowa City.
 She has a master's in art history from the University of Iowa, and a master's from the Harvard University Graduate School of Design.